mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.16 =
+* Fixed bug with *select* input tags.
+Selected value was not being retained on a multipage form.
+* Fixed bug with passing checkbox values.
+Only one value, the last selected, was being passed for a multiple choice question.
+* Rearchitected process for passing parameters to the Google Form with wp_remote_post().

 = Version 0.15
 * Fixed bug with default options which manifested itself always loading the default options for any setting which is on by default even when turned off by user.